All Episodes

 But that's what their system has taught them.

-Hello, socialism, and now they happen to be unfortunate enough to be alive at a point where the where the system's bankrupt.
+And now they happen to be unfortunate enough to be alive at a point where the system's bankrupt.

 By the accident of their birth, these kids are learning reality.

-And somehow that Rolls-Royce limo ended up in the middle of all this, and paint was thrown at it, and somebody, Prince Charles or something, rolled down a window to wave at these kids, and somebody jabbed a piece of wood in there and started poking Prince uh the uh was her name, Camilla Parker Bulls in the ribs.
+And somehow that Rolls-Royce limo ended up in the middle of all this, and paint was thrown at it, and somebody, Prince Charles or somebody, rolled down a window to wave at these kids, and somebody jabbed a piece of wood in there and started poking Prince, Camilla Parker Bowles, in the ribs.

 And the driver of the Prince's Rolls-Royce happens to be a cop, and he sped off, somehow found a way out of the crowd and sped off.